chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 compile projects.
 This tutorial walks you through how to do that.

-If you would like to use methods other than a Makefile to build and compile your designs (such as python or bash scripts) or if you would like to learn more about the various Symbiflow commands used by the common Makefile to build and compile designs take a look at the `Understanding Toolchain Commands <understanding-commands.html>`_ page.
+If you would like to use methods other than a Makefile to build and compile your designs (such as python or bash scripts) or if you would like to learn more about the various F4PGA commands used by the common Makefile to build and compile designs take a look at the `Understanding Toolchain Commands <understanding-commands.html>`_ page.

 Example
 -------

-By including Symbiflow's provided common Makefile in your designs, running the commands necessary for building your personal projects is incredibly simple.
+By including F4PGA's provided common Makefile in your designs, running the commands necessary for building your personal projects is incredibly simple.
 All you have to do is run a few simple commands and set a few variables.